• Latest

 FAQS

-Can PROM be used in organic farming?
+Can Prom be used in organic farming?

-How do I test PROM quality cheaply?
+How cheaply do I test the quality of the PROM ?

-Basic lab tests include total P (Pâ‚‚Oâ‚…), water-soluble P, organic carbon, moisture, and pH.
-For quick field checks, use soil test kits to monitor available P after application.
+Basic laboratory tests include total P (p₂o), water soluble P, organic carbon, moisture and pH.
+For quick check -ups, use the soil testing sets to monitor the available P after application.

 Tags: Phosphate Rich Organic ManurePROM